-Our commitment to health and well-being took on an unexpected urgency in 2020, as MPHA adapted to a public health crisis unlike anything in our history.
-Social unrest in Minneapolis further contributed to concerns about security and social isolation, and exacerbated challenges for some residents in obtaining food and necessary supplies.
+MPHA continued to navigate new normal and ever-changing dynamics.
+Escalating social unrest and spikes in crime rates in Minneapolis further contributed to concerns about security and social isolation, and exacerbated challenges for some residents in obtaining food and necessary supplies.

-The economic effects of COVID-19 inspired MPHA to assure that residents of MPHA's housing and participants in voucher programs could promptly obtain appropriate rent adjustments, understand their rights and obligations under various eviction moratoriums, and access other forms of support.
-Throughout a year that tested everyone's capacity and creativity, MPHA's employees, residents, and community members rose to the challenge of protecting those who are most economically and physically vulnerable.
+The ongoing economic effects of COVID-19 inspired MPHA to ensure that residents of MPHA's housing and participants in voucher programs could promptly obtain appropriate rent adjustments, understand their rights and obligations under various eviction moratoriums, and access emergency rental assistance.

+2021 tested everyone's continued resiliency, but MPHA's employees, residents, and community members rose to the challenge of protecting those who are most economically and physically vulnerable.
+Through it all, MPHA continued to form new partnerships, expand funding, and increase access to new housing and healthcare options.